 I often get scoffs and quiet envy when I tell people that I had Jaxon sleeping 8hrs a night by the tender age of 4 weeks.
 And I totally get why.
 The weeks that he has his leaps are hell on earth and I couldn’t imagine the poor sleep-deprived parents who live THAT as their normal.
+That is why we have a solid bedtime routine which is centralized around 5 B’s.

 If you are about to have a baby or you have a very young baby and aren’t getting anywhere near enough sleep, I encourage you to read about how I managed to get Jax to sleep long hours very early on.